DynamicTimeWarping/DynamicTimeWarping.github.io/docs/python.md

 ### The alignment class

 The class name of alignment objects in `DTW` (all capitals) in Python.
-Attributes are accessed with the usual "dot" notation (R uses `$` as for lists).
+Its attributes are accessed with the usual "dot" notation (R uses `$` as for lists).

 ### Dots vs underscores